 A very special place

 By working together we can all enjoy the fragile landscape of the Thames Basin Heaths Special Protection Area today, tomorrow and into the future.

 So close to London, excellent transport links and every kind of urban facility.
 Yet with wonderful countryside and amazing wildlife!
 We are very lucky in Surrey, Hampshire and Berkshire, where we enjoy the best of both worlds.
 If you have always lived and worked in this area, you might take for granted the swathes of heathland scattered across this part of the world, but these are precious remnants of an ancient landscape, and a haven for wildlife you won’t find elsewhere.

 And what about the Dartford Warbler, who braves the winter here, rather than heading off to warmer climes like some other birds?
 Cold winters have a devastating impact on these shy, yet striking little birds, but in good years they can explode in numbers, even dispersing into new areas.

-Heathlands are open areas, largely devoid of trees, so birds nest on the ground, making them extremely vulnerable to disturbance by people, their pets, and predators.
+Heaths are open areas, largely devoid of trees, so birds nest on the ground, making them extremely vulnerable to disturbance by people, their pets, and predators.
 Thankfully the Thames Basin Heaths are protected by law.
 Protected by the Wildlife & Countryside Act since 1981.
 And more recently, in 2005, they were designated a Special Protection Area, the Thames Basin Heaths Special Protection Area.
 In accordance with an EU Directive to protect wild birds, enshrined in UK law by the Conservation of Habitats & Species Regulations.
-Over 8,000 hectares of heathland across Surrey, Hampshire and Berkshire were included in the SPA, included because these amazing birds choose to breed here every year.
+Over 8,000 hectares of heathland across Surrey, Hampshire and Berkshire were included in the Special Protection Area, included because these amazing birds choose to breed here every year.
 The main sensitive period, when birds are actively nesting is March to September.

 A strategic solution